Skip to content

 ./conduit

-Once you see that the service is running you may access a user-friendly web interface at http://localhost:8080.
+Once you see that the service is running, the configured pipeline should start processing records automatically.
 You can also interact with the Conduit API directly, we recommend navigating to http://localhost:8080/openapi and exploring the HTTP API through Swagger UI.

 Conduit can be configured through command line parameters.
 To view the full list of available options, run ./conduit --help or see configuring Conduit.